 The official definition of “museum” refers to collecting, curating and displaying valuable objects.
 A building full of objects can be educational, but the truly great museums magnify their educational outreach with organized programming.
 Heard Museum embraces their education role.
 They offer extensive programming for classroom teachers.
 There are traveling exhibits for any interested organization, and a digital library.
 Most importantly the museum offers outreach opportunities to connect with the Arizona Indian communities.

 Heard Museum believes that art, in all forms, communicates and interprets the American Indian experience.
 Some of the upcoming events give evidence of this philosophy.

 Heard Museum hosts the annual World Championship Hoop Dance Contest every February.

 The art of hoop dance honors the cultural traditions from multiple Indigenous communities that first employed hoop dance as a healing ceremony.
 Today, hoop dance is shared as an artistic expression to celebrate, share and honor Indigenous traditions throughout the U.S. and Canada.

 Cheyenne Randall, aka Indiangiver, is a mixed media artist working in digital photography, Photoshop, paint, and wheat paste installation.
 He is renowned for his photos of iconic figures with Photoshopped tattoos.
 He also works in the Mural medium of wheat paste, leaving his images on random structures all over the West.

-These are just a couple of the upcoming events at the Heard Museum in February.
 If you are visiting Phoenix or live in the region Go Learn Things at the Heard Museum!